tshepang/blog/content/computing/ideal static blog generator.rst

 * Categories should be determined by directory into which a post is placed if not explicitly specified (in file metadata section).

-* Ability to determine post date from file mtime.

 * Post Date should never be placed at the bottom of a Post.

 * An option to have clean urls (i.e. trailing ``.html`` removed).